— Interview with Sean Gillespie —

-R&R: What trades/services do you offer retailers and restaurants?
+R&R: What services do you offer retailers and restaurants?

-R&R: What makes your company’s “signature service” stand out in the industry?
+R&R: What makes your company’s “signature service” stand out in a crowded industry?

 R&R: What kind of feedback do you receive from clients?

-R&R: Why should owner/operators choose Harrison to be their next vendor partner?
+R&R: Why should owner/operators choose Harrison to be their next service provider?

 Gillespie: We have spent years building a company that focuses on reputation.
 The heart of our brand is doing what we say we’ll do with a “never-quit” attitude.
 We work hard to present a clean and professional image to align with the desires of our clients to positively impact image and brand.